sanjar-notes/react/home/2_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/117_useReducer_hook.md

 }
 ```
 About the syntax:
-1. It's a convention to name the case argument 'type'.
-It's not a rule.
+1. It's a convention to name the case argument 'type', and the state related argument 'payload'.
+It's not a rule though.
 2. The reducer function is kept outside the component.
 This is not a very strict rule, but is the recommended way.
 Why: it doesn't re-prepare the reducer function every time that the component is run, which is good memory+time wise.

 - Also, as in `useState`, dispatch causes a re-render of the component, with the new state.